 National Occupational Standards

 Originally developed by the Publishing Training Centre, the Publishing Standards are used as an HR tool and for developing job profiles by book and journal publishers in the UK and internationally.
 The Standards have been revised in 2011 to bring them up-to-date with digital developments and to include journals publishing.
-You can download them from Creative Skillset's website here.
+You can download them here.

 The Standards provide a description of the skills, knowledge and understanding necessary to perform the main roles and responsibilities for occupations within the creative media industries.
 Developed by industry practitioners, employers and other key stakeholders, the Standards show exactly what is required of professionals in the industry.